ZoinerTejada/azure-data-guide/data-guide/technology-choices/csv-json-options.md

 ### Orchestration

-When it comes to orchestration, Azure Data Factory (ADF) and SSIS both offer a multitude of data sources and destinations you can use to move and transform your CSV and JSON file data.
+When it comes to orchestration, Azure Data Factory and SQL Server Integration Services both offer a multitude of data sources and destinations you can use to move and transform your CSV and JSON file data.
 When your data destination is an Azure service, such as Azure Storage or HDInsight, ADF is the natural choice.

 | | Azure Data Factory (ADF) | SQL Server Integration Services (SSIS) |
 | --- | --- | --- |